|||

 Open Pottery Studio

 NEW!
-Open Pottery Studio (OPS) Winter Membership
+Open Pottery Studio (OPS) Spring Membership

-The OPS Winter Membership is a seasonal, bundled studio pass for experienced ceramic artists who want regular access to the pottery studio without paying per session.
+The OPS Spring Membership is a seasonal, bundled studio pass for experienced ceramic artists who want regular access to the pottery studio without paying per session.
 This membership provides access to all scheduled Open Pottery Studio sessions throughout the season, along with clay, glazes, tools, and firings included.
 Memberships are waitlisted and approved after a brief interview to ensure the studio is a good fit.
 Interested artists must email sierra@bigskyarts.org to discuss prior ceramics experience before registering.

 For full details, schedules, and studio policies, please visit our OPS information page.